johnathan79717/resume/Po-Hsiang_Hao.md

 -   **National Taiwan University** (Taipei, Taiwan)

     *M.S. in Electrical Engineering*, Fall 2012 - Sprint 2014
-    - Designed an embedded language in **Haskell**, which can be used to program and generate instructions for a chip made by other people in my lab for cryptographic computations
+    - Designed an embedded language in **Haskell**, which can be used to program and generate instructions for a chip that my lab designed for cryptographic computations

     *B.S.
 Double Major in Electrical Engineering and Mathematics* (GPA 3.9/4.3), Fall 2008 - Spring 2012